Threshold transient growth as a criterion for turbulent mean profiles: Problem set-up

 Secondary transient growth perturbations are superimposed on the streak field $\U$ given in (\ref{streaks}) so that $\bsu=[\su,\sv,\sw] = [u-\U,v,w]$ where $\bsu$ is assumed infinitesimally small.
 The secondary perturbation is decomposed into Fourier modes,

 where

-and $\mu \in [0,\tfrac{1}{2}]$ is a `modulation' parameter .
-The secondary disturbance only has the same spanwise wavelength as the streak field when $\mu=0$ (no modulation) otherwise the spanwise wavelength of the secondary perturbation increases by a factor $1/\mu$ over that of the primary perturbation (e.g. the `subharmonic value of $\mu=\tfrac{1}{2}$ corresponds to the secondary having double the spanwise wavelength of the primary).
-In the periodic minimal box, formally we should consider all $\mu$ such that $1/\mu \in \mathbb{N}$ and $1/\mu$ is a factor of $n_p$ (note considering only $\mu \in (0,\tfrac{1}{2}]$ is sufficient due to the symmetries $\mu \rightarrow \mu \pm 1$ and $\mu \rightarrow -\mu$ under complex conjugation assuming $N$ is large enough).
+so $\mu \in [0,\tfrac{1}{2}]$ is a `modulation' parameter and $\alpha:=2\pi/L_x$.
+The secondary disturbance only has the same spanwise wavelength as the streak field when $\mu=0$ (no modulation) otherwise the spanwise wavelength of the secondary perturbation increases by a factor $1/\mu$ over that of the primary perturbation.
+Hereafter we just consider $\mu=0$ so the growths found below are a lower bound on what is possible across all $\mu$.

 In the linearised equations determining how $\bsu$ evolves, the Fourier modes in $x$ can be treated separately but the spanwise wavenumbers are coupled by the streak field adding new terms to the linearised equations (\ref{eq:PTG}):